mobilecoinfoundation/mcips/fog.md

-# RFC policy - Consensus
+# RFC policy - Fog

-There are no additional requirements for consensus team systems beyond those in the top-level README, though that may change.
+There are no additional requirements for fog team systems beyond those in the top-level README, though that may change.